 I have been getting questions about how one becomes a trader so I thought I would sum up my general response here.
 First, let me make that very clear that starting out with trading in the current climate is extremely hard and I don’t recommend doing it.
 The reasons for this are many, but they are neither obvious nor simple.
 I already detailed how I started trading in it’s own section.
 The thing is that it’s not really possible anymore.

 You can’t snipe items off the market because of bot overgrowth, you can’t invest in cases because their price does not go up.
-You can’t get great quicksells because of Valve’s policies and because so many others started doing it.
-If you seriously set your mind about getting into trading I recommend putting in some serious cash and time to get anywhere, but that is just my two cents based on my experience.
+You can’t get quicksells because of Valve’s policies and because so many others started doing it then it just died.
+If you seriously set your mind on getting into trading I recommend putting in some serious cash and time to get anywhere, but that is just my two cents based on my experience.

 Good reputation is very important for me.
-Although I am not doing many real money deals anymore I have been called a scammer by people who don’t think it’s possible to become successful without cheating.
+I have been called a scammer by people who don’t think it’s possible to become successful without cheating.
 That is essentially the reason I wrote this section, this way I can just link to it whenever my reputation comes to doubt.

 First let me emphasize that you DO NOT have to trust me.
 I try to do everything that is possible through steam trade offers.
 This way there is no possibility of anyone getting something other than or less than what they were promised.
 Still, if you need confidence to make deals with me I gathered some reputation info here.

-I have made over 21,000 trades and 35,000 market transactions on steam.
+I am level 350 on Steam, which allows me to have the maximum (2000) friends.
+I have made over 33,000 trades and 51,000 market transactions on Steam.
 I have a great inventory of thousands of items that I would not dare to risk over some petty scams.
 I don’t hide behind silly nicknames and private profiles, I am very open about who I am, you can find my social media here on my site.

-This section is a work in progress.
-I just wrote it up real quick so fewer people fall for impersonators.
 I have been getting increasing amount of messages about profiles that are made to look like mine.
-I have two accounts, the one I use for trades that is linked in the “Trade with me” section and a vault account that I use to store items.
+I only have a single account with level 350, it's linked in the “Trade with me” section.
 I WILL NEVER ADD YOU if you don’t especially ask for it.
 These profiles often take my inventory link and put it in their description, making it look like it’s theirs.
-They are trying to use my reputation to make people send their items first in some real money transactions, attempting Opskins scams or "verifying" items.
+They are trying to use my reputation to make people send their items first in some real money transactions, "verifying" your items or sending you scam site links.
 These are the the methods I have heard of so far.

 If you get in contact with any new ones you can give me their profile links and I will add them to this shame list.